infinityshiv213/Digital-twin-of-hydropower-plant/README.md

   - Storage capacity
   These files are utilized to simulate real-time dam behavior and operational conditions.

+- **water_schedule_2025.csv**
+- Include taluka wise data about agriculture , which major crops are grown,ETC
+- It is based on command area of chandoli dam, all talukas comes under chandoli dam.

 ### 📤 Generated Output

 - **monthly_water_allocation.csv**